xl0/lovely-docs/doc_db/sveltejs_sveltekit/core_concepts/core_concepts/essence.md

-Documentation index page for SvelteKit core concepts.
+Index page for core concepts documentation with no actual content.